torres1-23/holbertonschool-higher_level_programming/0x06-python-classes/README.md

     * data attribute.
     * methods getter and setter with validation for data.
     * next_node attribute.
-    * methods getter and setter with validation for next_node.
-  Class SinglyLinkedList that defines a singly linked list with:
+    * methods getter and setter with validation for next_node.\n Class SinglyLinkedList that defines a singly linked list with:
     * head attribute.
     * method to handle print().